Best ad networks for SaaS affiliates in 2026: 7 options for B2B demand-gen and conversion-rate-honest comparison

 Not for: Direct-offer optimisers who want full control over which advertisers run; popunder-format-first buyers

-Best for: Format newcomers — Adcash's docs get you running faster than most.
-Mid-budget B2C advertisers
+Best for: Format newcomers — Adcash documentation gets you running faster than most.
+Mid-budget B2C advertisers in Tier-1 EU

-Not for: Volume buyers needing 100M+ impressions/day on one GEO
+Not for: Volume buyers requiring 100M-plus impressions per day on a single GEO

 push, in-page-push, popunder, native, calendar, search-feed